bnadji/BAlert/README.md

     - "<*num*>*%*": (e.g., **_"80%"_**) a string containing a number followed by a "%" that represents the percentage of window width

 - `Y`: the final height of the alert:
-    The values for `Y` are similar to the `X` dimension above, but as it applies to the height dimension.
+    The values for `Y` are similar to the `X` above, but as it applies to the height dimension.
     For example **_"80%"_** implies 80% of the window height.

 >Note: If the size is defined, you have to make sure the alert content fits into the given size.